The Michael Jackson Case For Innocence Podcast

 However, after the release of Leaving Neverland, their household was deeply affected.
 Sheryl felt uncomfortable about the fact that her daughter’s idle was accused of committing heinous crimes against children, and even encouraged her to take the allegations very serious.

-But Sheryl is one of these individuals who always likes to listen to both sides before making a decision, and even encourages her daughter to do the same.
+But Sheryl's moral compass wasn't going to allow her to take Leaving Neverland at face value.
 So, just like any responsible middle-aged adult, Sheryl, with the support of her husband embarked on a lengthy and time-consuming fact researching crusade, which strangely didn’t seem to involve any great depth into researching child molester characteristics (other than very selective parts) or how victims are groomed, seduced and abused, but instead buried her head in a series of Michael Jackson glorification websites, and stan made “documentary”, Square One, all of which are linked as “factual” resources on her website.

 To date Sheryl has published 11 podcasts, including a trailer.
 These start with the Chandler allegations, with the latest ones addressing the Arvizo’s.
 All can be viewed on her website, and Twitter account: @Case4Innocence.